 Data sources and methodology

-The target population for the RDNP comprises all private non-profit organizations that perform and/or fund research and development (R&D) within the reference period, such as voluntary health organizations, private philanthropic foundations, associations and societies and research institutes.
-They are not for profit organizations that serve the public interest by supporting activities related to public welfare (such as health, education, the environment).
-The survey excludes those private non-profit organizations that are part of the government, higher education or business enterprise sectors.
-These units are identified by NAICS codes (NAICS 61131 for universities and NAICS 91 for public administration) and by non-profit flags on Statistics Canada's Business Register.
-Annually, subject matter officers review all units on the RDNP survey frame to ensure those units under the control and direction of the business enterprise, higher education or government sectors are excluded from collection in order to prevent data duplication.
+The RDNP target population comprises all private non-profit organizations that perform and/or fund research and development (R&D) within the reference period, such as voluntary health organizations, private philanthropic foundations, associations and societies, and research institutes.
+These not-for-profit organizations serve the public interest by supporting activities related to issues of public welfare (such as health, education, and the environment).
+The survey excludes those private non-profit organizations that are part of the government, higher education, or business enterprise sectors.
+These units are identified by NAICS codes (NAICS 61131 for universities and NAICS 91 for public administration), and by non-profit flags on Statistics Canada's Business Register.
+All units on the RDNP survey frame are reviewed annually by subject matter officers to ensure that units falling under the control and direction of business enterprise, higher education or government sectors are excluded from collection, in order to prevent data duplication.

 This survey is a census with a cross-sectional design.

-The survey comprises a census of all statistical enterprises taken from a survey frame of private non-profit organizations known or believed to be performing or funding R&D in the reference period.
-There are about 200 active units on the survey frame.
+The survey comprises a census of all statistical enterprises, taken from a survey frame of private non-profit organizations known or believed to be performing and/or funding R&D in the reference period.
+There are approximately 300 active units on the survey frame.
 All active units on the survey frame for the reference period are selected to receive the electronic questionnaire.
-The survey frame or population comprises private non-profit organizations with a high degree of variability in organization size determined by employment, annual financing available for R&D, business strategies towards performing R&D in-house or granting or contracting out R&D to other organizations, geographic distribution of R&D activities as well as operating control of the organizations.
+The survey frame, or population, comprises private non-profit organizations with a high degree of variability in organization size, determined by the following characteristics: employment size, annual financing available for R&D, business strategies towards performing R&D (in-house, or granting or contracting out R&D to other organizations), geographic distribution of R&D activities, and operating control of the organizations.
 For these reasons, a census was determined to be the most suitable survey design.

 The survey frame is updated and reviewed annually.
-It is based upon compilation of private non-profit organizations that have reported R&D expenditures for the current period or within two years prior to the reference period by questionnaire or otherwise reported R&D expenditures to Statistics Canada's Business Activity, Expenditures and Output Survey (BAEO), Capital and Repair Expenditures Survey (CAPEX), Federal Science Expenditures and Personnel (FSEP) survey, other ad hoc surveys or indicated R&D expenditures through media and annual reports.
+It is based upon a compilation of private non-profit organizations that have reported R&D expenditures for the current period or within two years prior to the reference period.
+These R&D expenditures are reported either by questionnaire, reported to Statistics Canada's Business Activity, Expenditures and Output Survey (BAEO), Capital and Repair Expenditures Survey (CAPEX), Federal Science Expenditures and Personnel (FSEP) survey, other ad hoc surveys, or otherwise indicated through media and annual reports.

 Responding to this survey is mandatory.